VS

 In terms of activity leading into the fight, Jono Carroll had been fighting more than Scott Quigg.

-Going to this contest, Scott Quigg had last fought 1 year, 11 months and 26 days ago, while Jono Carroll's last outing had been 11 months and 21 days ago.
+Going into this contest, Scott Quigg had last fought 1 year, 11 months and 26 days ago, while Jono Carroll's last outing had been 11 months and 21 days ago.

-Quigg's last 5 fights had come over a period of 4 years and 9 days, meaning he had been fighting on average every 9 months and 21 days.
+Quigg's last 5 fights had come over a period of 4 years and 9 days, which means he had been fighting approximately every 9 months and 21 days.
 In those fights, he fought a total of 51 rounds, meaning that they had lasted 10.2 rounds on average.

 Carroll's last 5 fights had come over a period of 2 years, 8 months and 19 days, meaning he had been fighting on average every 6 months and 17 days.
 In those fights, he fought a total of 48 rounds, meaning that they had lasted 9.6 rounds on average.